-Dave Bonewicz Systems Integration Specialist Axia Women’s Health
+Dave Bonewicz Senior Manager Data Governance Axia Women’s Health

 Dave Bonewicz is the Systems Integration Specialist at Axia Women’s Health, the largest integrated OB/GYN healthcare provider in the U.S., where his responsibilities span master data management, data architecture, data integration, data migration, data warehousing, and data analytics, as well as developing and operating Axia’s enterprise master patient index (EMPI) and building HL7 interfaces.
 Prior to working at Axia, Dave held senior positions at IT and software consulting companies, including as Senior Consultant at Turnberry Solutions, Lead Architect at Ontrac Consulting, and Systems Architect at CYMPAK, Inc.